pavlo-myskov/word-wheel/README.md

 - #### Topics
-  The Topic Dropdown list generates from the properties of the Javascript object which is in [vocabData.js](https://github.com/FlashDrag/word-wheel/blob/master/assets/js/vocabData.js) file and displayes to the user.
-The dropdown list is generated after each page refresh, and also at the beginning of each new game cycle.
-If the array of words is exhausted during the game, the js object with the name of the topic is removed from the vocabData.js file, followed by updating the dropdown list, which is notified to the user.
+  The Topic Dropdown list generated from the properties of the Javascript object `topicWords` which is in [vocabData.js](https://github.com/FlashDrag/word-wheel/blob/master/assets/js/vocabData.js) file and populate the dropdown menu with a list of topics.
+The dropdown list is updated every time the user clicks on the `Topic` button and is displayed to the user.
+  If the array of words is exhausted during the game, the js object with the name of the topic is removed from the vocabData.js file, which is notified to the user.

 - #### Words
-  New words can be added to the game using the [Parser](https://github.com/FlashDrag/word-wheel/blob/master/assets/data/parser.js) or directly into the array in the [vocabData.js](https://github.com/FlashDrag/word-wheel/blob/master/assets/js/vocabData.js) file.
+  New words can be added to the game using the [Parser](https://github.com/FlashDrag/word-wheel/blob/master/assets/data/parser.js) or directly into the array of the relevant topic in the Javascript object `topicWords` found in the [vocabData.js](https://github.com/FlashDrag/word-wheel/blob/master/assets/js/vocabData.js) file.
-  When the user starts a new game cycle, the app gets a random word from the array in [vocabData.js](https://github.com/FlashDrag/word-wheel/blob/master/assets/js/vocabData.js) file for the chosen topic.
+  When the user starts a new game cycle, the app extracts a random word from the array of the Javascript object `topicWords` for the chosen topic.
 If the word fails the validation, it is removed from the array and a new random word is extracted.

 - #### Definitions
   When a suitable word is found, the app makes a asynchronous HTTP request using the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) to the [Free Dictionary](https://dictionaryapi.dev) and gets the definition of this word.
 If no definition is found, the app extracts the new word from the array and makes a new request.

-If the keyword itself was found in the definition, it is replaced with asterisks.
+- #### Error handing
+  To handle errors that occur during data processing, were created custom error handlers that extend native `Error` object.
+  Custom error handlers help catch specific errors and provide better control over code flow.

 ### Game Menu